icelander/docs/source/deployment/sso-ldap.md

 #### Can I connect to multiple Active Directory servers?

 There is currently no built-in way to connect to multiple AD servers.
-You will need to connect the instances in a forest before connecting to Mattermost.

 Consider upvoting the [feature request](https://mattermost.uservoice.com/forums/306457-general/suggestions/13589904-add-the-abilitiry) on our forum.